simonprickett/wikipedia-dead-or-alive/README.md

 # Wikipedia Dead or Alive

 This is a small library that attempts to determine if someone is dead or alive, by looking at Wikipedia data.
-It's had minmal testing, so if you find a person that's on Wikipedia that this doesn't work for, feel free to raise an issue, or submit a PR and add tests.
+It's had minimal testing, so if you find a person that's on Wikipedia that this doesn't work for, feel free to raise an issue, or submit a PR and add tests.

 ## Example Usage